caleb-addison/hive/README.md

 # hive
-A project for my personal interest - javascript implementation of the tile-game Hive.
+A project for my personal interest - python implementation of the tile-game Hive.

+Currently only CLI based.